 6.2.19.
-As Directors and Leaders of the SPCE HOA, we pledge ourselves to adhere to the above professional behavior in the conduct of SPCE HOA affairs.
+As Directors and Leaders of the SPCE HOA, and per the requirements of NM Homeowner Association Act we pledge ourselves to adhere to the above professional behavior in the conduct of SPCE HOA affairs.
 Each Director and Leader certifies that they have read the Governing Documents, will work to uphold the Governing Documents and Policies and Procedures to the best of their ability, and will faithfully discharge their duties to the Association.